Overview - updated January 2026

 Summary of the walk

 Figure 1 below shows the route.
-The total one way distance is 3.9km, making it a 7.8km out and back walk.
+The total one way distance is 3.9km, making it a 7.3km out and back walk (if you don’t repeat the walk along other jetty - see below).

 Water and toilets